PoisotLab/ms_betadiversity_response/reviews/01_PCI_round1.md

 The most salient point is that the preprint is a kind of response/comment to a recent paper of Fründ in Ecosphere.

-> I have de-empahsized this component of the manuscript in the revision - it is
+> I have de-emphasized this component of the manuscript in the revision - it is
 > now framed as a "best practices" recommendations, with a discussion of the
 > consequences of changing the denominator as suggested by Fründ towards the
 > end.